 Conservation efforts brought on by the 2007 drought and adoption of a three-tier rate structure resulted in an 18% decrease in daily water consumption after the peak consumption year ended June 30, 2007.
 Since 2007, consumption had crept up each year, and fiscal year 2020 experienced slightly increased consumption over the prior year.
 Water consumption is not anticipated to change significantly but is expected to trend upwards in the next five years.
 Long range forecasts by the Atlanta Regional Commission show the same slight upward trend over the next 50 years.
-The fiscal year 2020 budget, five-year cash flow projections and capital improvement program have been prepared based on projected economic and population growth for the Authority's service area which is expected to remain stable with slight but steady growth anticipated in the next five years.
+The fiscal year 2022 budget, five-year cash flow projections and capital improvement program have been prepared based on projected economic and population growth for the Authority's service area which is expected to remain stable with slight but steady growth anticipated in the next five years.
 Other factors affecting next year's, and future budgets are listed below.

-The fiscal year 2021 budget was prepared with minimal impact from COVID-19; however, the budget did include some reduction in penalty fees, late charges, and reconnect fees.
-Note that the customer account lock-off (for non-payment) suspension was lifted as of September 1, 2020, which reinstates the application of those fees and charges to appropriate customer accounts.
-Management did not increase other FY21 budgeted expenses due to any COVID-19 activities.
-The fiscal year 2021 budget was prepared with a 2% increase in water and a 3% increase sewer rates projected in December 2020.
+The fiscal year 2022 budget was prepared with minimal impact from COVID-19.
+Note that under the initial portion of COVID-19 pandemic, the temporary suspension of customer account lock-offs (for non-payment) went into effect in portions of FY20 and FY21, and that lock-off suspension was lifted as of September 1, 2020 (FY21), which reinstates the application of those fees and charges to appropriate customer accounts.
+Management did not increase other FY22 budgeted expenses due to any COVID-19 activities.
+The fiscal year 2022 budget was prepared with a 2% increase in water and a 3% increase sewer rates projected in December 2021.
 However, management will review conditions during the year to determine if operating expenses, coverage ratios, debt service, and future capital improvement needs are being met in order to determine any rate increases.

 The Authority's Capital Improvement Program is funded through issuance of new debt, capital contributions from tap fees and from developers, and operating revenue in excess of operating expenses and debt service expenses.
-With the construction and tap fees anticipated to continue to be relatively slow but with positive growth, and with a reluctance to issue new debt except for very large projects, the Authority will be relying heavily on operating revenues to fund most capital improvements on a pay-as-you-go basis over the next several years.
+With the construction and tap fees anticipated to continue to be moderate but with positive growth, and with a reluctance to issue new debt except for very large projects, the Authority will be relying heavily on operating revenues to fund most capital improvements on a pay-as-you-go basis over the next several years.
 However, the Authority has issued new debt in October 2020 to partially fund the Dog River Reservoir expansion project.
-See Note 15 "Subsequent Event" in the Notes to the Financial Statements.
+See Note 4 in the Notes to the Financial Statements.